MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

 ---
-title: Scenario monitoring - sign-ins requiring a compliant device
+title: Sign-ins requiring a compliant or managed device
-description: Learn about the Microsoft Entra Health signals and alerts for sign-ins that require a compliant device
+description: Learn about the Microsoft Entra Health signals and alerts for sign-ins that require a compliant or managed device
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id